raspberrypilearning/microbit-plot-graph/en/step_1.md

 })
 ```

-The LEDs on the micro:bit will light up to show the value of the sensor being recorded against the maximum value field.
+The LEDs on the micro:bit will light up to show the value of the sensor being recorded up to the maximum value field.

 ![The LED display lighting up to show the values from the sensor being recorded.](images/led-display.gif)